metablaster/WindowsFirewallRuleset/README.md

 "limited power" means `Scripts\Complete-Firewall.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.

-In both cases all rules that match ruleset display group will be deleted before loading rules into GPO.
+In both cases all rules that match ruleset group, `DisplayGroup`, will be deleted before loading rules into GPO.

 [Table of Contents](#table-of-contents)